dekuNukem/FAP80/FAP_modules/io_board/README.md

 The STM32 can trigger all 3 modes of Z80 interrupts, although only mode 2 is implemented right now, since mode 0 is seldom used, and mode 1 is too limited.

-Inside CPLD there is a transparent interrupt vector latch, when STM32 wants to initiate an interrupt it will first load the desired interrupt vector into the latch by putting the vector on the mini-bus and asserting VECT_LOAD signal.
-Then the STM32 can pull down the interrupt line, and INTACK signal will gate the interrupt vector on to the Z80 bus, after which the CPU jumps to the address.
+Inside CPLD there is a 8-bit transparent latch for storing the interrupt vector.
+To initiate an interrupt, STM32 first loads the desired interrupt vector into the latch by putting the vector on the mini-bus and asserting VECT_LOAD signal.
+Then the STM32 can pull down the interrupt line, and INTACK signal will gate the interrupt vector onto the Z80 bus, upon which the CPU jumps to the corresponding address.

 ## Port Writes

+Coming soon...

 ## Port Reads

+Coming soon...